siposdani87/i18nature-cli/README.md

 | wrapper_key      | String    | first key in content of translation file e.g.: %language or %locale |
 | directory *      | String    | relative path to translation files |

-**not required for first upload, but required for other upload and download
+**not required for first upload, but required for upload and download actions

 *required properties